5 day itinerary – Golden Circle to Glacier Lagoon

-This is a self-drive tour with a written daily itinerary to follow during your time in Iceland.
+This is a self-drive tour with a written 5 day daily itinerary to follow when visiting Golden Circle to Glacier Lagoon during your time in Iceland.
 You’ll receive an email containing the electronic file in PDF format which you can store on your phone, tablet, computer or print out.
 To access the interactive map, you will need to download Google Maps.
 Instructions for accessing the map will be included upon purchase.

 ✓ Detailed written daily itinerary

 ✓ Digital map including main sights, hidden gems, restaurants, fuel, grocery stores, parking, and toilets

 ✘ Rental vehicle (you can access everything in this itinerary with a 2wd vehicle)

 ✘ Accommodation bookings (budget, mid, and high range options suggested in the itinerary)

 ✘ Tours/excursions (relevant tours are suggested throughout the itinerary where applicable)